luisvillarrealx/RankStay/README.md

 <img src="README/rankstaydata.png" title="RankStay database" />

-Once you have the database locally, go to `RankStay_API/RankStay_API` and make sure your `appsettings.json` file should looks like this:
+Once you have the database locally, go to `RankStay_API/RankStay_API` and make sure your `appsettings.json` file looks like this:

 *Note: server={SERVER\\\NAME};*